 Do you want to make a lifetime of difference to children?
 Do you have a passion for caring?
 A talent for listening?
-If so, Level 2 Counselling for Children course is perfect to put these skills to use.
-This rewarding course was made to fit around your current lifestyle and is flexible, convenient and beneficial.
+If so, our Level 2 Counselling for Children course is perfect to put these skills to use.
+This online course was made to fit around your current lifestyle and is flexible, convenient and beneficial.
 Moreover, it’s ideal for people looking for a caring role involving children and provides counselling skills for those in their care.

 If you’ve passion for caring, listening, and making a difference to children’s lives, this course is for you!

 We’re an award-winning learning provider and have been recognised for our cutting-edge learning techniques.

 Study this course as quickly or slowly as you wish; we’ll work at a speed that suits you.